Programs

 Southside Community Orchard

 Our 0.2 acre food forest is home to fruit trees, berries, culinary herbs, medicinal herbs, and native pollinator plants.
-It also includes picnic tables and a little free food pantry.
+It also includes picnic tables and an outdoor free food pantry.
 The orchard location is 214 Livingston St., just about a block up the road from our farm plot.

 Medicine to the People!

 The best medicine is grown in healthy soil.
 Besides growing fruits and veggies, SCF also grows a variety of medicinal plants for community use.
 We offer free BIPOC-only workshops and neighborhood herbal medicine distribution.
 Workshops have included herb identification, elderberry syrup making, salve making, fire cider, incense making, and more.
 As a Black-led organization in a historically Black neighborhood, it is important to us that we celebrate the long legacy of African American herbalism and folk medicine by growing some of our traditional medicine plants.
 We also focus on pertinent health needs here in our community, such as immune support, eldercare, childcare, nervous system support, and basic first aid.
-In 2023, SCF started the Southside Medicine Garden located next to Burton Center Head Start, at 59 Gaston St., Asheville.
+In 2023, SCF started the Southside Medicine Garden located next to the Christine Avery Learning Center, at 59 Gaston St., Asheville.
+We partner with Aflorar Herb Collective to provide free herbal medicine to local communities.

 Southside Free Seed Library